 Admission to Wesleyan University is based on the applicant's academic and personal record.
-Information considered includes school records, evidence of academic maturity and independence, standardized test scores, extracurricular activities and general contributions to school and community.
+Information considered includes school records, evidence of academic maturity and independence, standardized test scores (if submitted), extracurricular activities and general contributions to school and community.

 For students who apply under the regular notification program, the deadline for applying is January 1st.
 Notification of admission decisions will be by April 1st.